mauromorales/quizmaker/README.md

 - Create endpoint that shows the currently active quizzes
 - improve the README
 - Create a leaderboard with aliases (not their emails).
 This way we can give prizes to 1st/2nd/3rd etc
+- When showing leaderboard, check if any pending sessions are now expired (recalculate the fields), because currently we recalculate the fields only when a question is answers.
+Abandoned quizzes will show as "in progress" forever this way.